Samsung DU8000 Crystal UHD 4K Smart TV (2024) vs Amazon Fire TV Omni QLED Series 4K TV (2022)

 Frequently Asked Questions

-Samsung DU8000 Crystal UHD 4K Smart TV (2024) excels if you value ultra-thin 'airslim' design looks premium on a wall.
-Amazon Fire TV Omni QLED Series 4K TV (2022) is better if you prioritize ambient experience transforms the black screen into helpful widgets or art (requires presence).
-Pick based on your budget and daily use.
+Samsung DU8000 Crystal UHD 4K Smart TV (2024) is the better choice if you prioritize ultra-thin 'airslim' design looks premium on a wall.
+Amazon Fire TV Omni QLED Series 4K TV (2022) wins if you value ambient experience transforms the black screen into helpful widgets or art (requires presence).
+Both are rated highly (4.5★ vs 4★), so consider your specific needs and budget.

 Affiliate disclosure